rwbl/Home-Assistant-Workbook-Experiments/Notes/README_PICO2W_HINTS.md

-## 🧠 Quick Tips for Raspberry Pi Pico 2 W + Thonny
+# Quick Tips for Raspberry Pi Pico 2 W + Thonny

-These are derived whilst developing Hawe experiments.
+This working document captures key lessons learned and best practices related to the Raspberry Pi Pico W (version 1 & 2) + Thonny, based on the Hawe experiments.

+---

-### 🚀 Flashing MicroPython Firmware
+## Flashing MicroPython Firmware

 1. **Put the Pico 2 W into bootloader mode**
    - Hold the **BOOTSEL** button while connecting the Pico via USB